Nonamenable subforests of multi-ended quasi-pmp graphs: Maximal forest as a random subgraph

 \begin{example} Let $\mathbb{P}_p$ be Bernoulli percolation on $G$.
 Then for every edge $e \in E$ and every measurable $A \subseteq 2^E$ we have

 In particular, this implies that Bernoulli bond percolation is both insertion and deletion tolerant. \end{example}

-\begin{theorem}[Maximal forest in percolation] Let $G$ be a locally finite connected graph, $\Gamma$ be a transitive closed subgroup of $\Aut(G)$, and $\w_\Gamma$ be the $\Gamma$-invariant relative weight function on $V(G)$ induced by $\Gamma$ as in \eqref{def:haarweights}.
-Let $\mathbf{P}$ be a $\Gamma$-invariant deletion tolerant percolation on $G$.
+The following statement shows that if $\mathbf{P}$ is insertion and deletion tolerant then a stronger conclusion holds. \begin{theorem} Let $G$ be a locally finite connected graph, $\Gamma$ be a transitive closed subgroup of $\Aut(G)$, and $\w_\Gamma$ be the $\Gamma$-invariant relative weight function on $V(G)$ induced by $\Gamma$ as in \eqref{def:haarweights}.
+Let $\mathbf{P}$ be a $\Gamma$-invariant insertion and deletion tolerant percolation on $G$ such that a.e.\ configuration $\omega$ contains a cluster with $\ge 3$ $\w_\Gamma$-nonvanishing ends.